The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Are We Different When We Interact with Machines?

-As summarized in~\cite{rapp2021humanChatbotInteraction}, some research on chatbot interaction suggests that the human may be briefer and less polite, more ready to abruptly stop or divert a conversation, or even employ profanities~\cite{hill2015realConversations}.
-It is not clear if this is because we do not expect the machine to be really offended, or because we are not concerned that our impolite behavior might bring about repercussions.
-Will we be more accepting of a machine agent's formal, dry, or even rude attitude, knowing that machines will not normally be considerate?
-Will we be more patient with "stupid" or repeated answers, or with inconsiderate actions, such as when driving behind an overly cautious and slow autonomous vehicle (AV), knowing that machines are limited, and their behavior cannot be readily changed?
-Likely we will be less patient when experiencing delayed responses, knowing that machines are usually fast and task oriented.
+One may wonder if we will be more accepting of a machine agent's formal, dry, or even rude attitude, knowing that machines will not normally be considerate.
+Similarly, will people be more patient with "stupid" or repeated answers, or with inconsiderate actions, such as when driving behind an overly cautious and slow autonomous vehicle (AV), knowing that machines are limited, and their behavior cannot be readily changed?
+We expect that people will be less patient when experiencing delayed responses, knowing that machines are usually fast and task oriented.

-The present emphasis on prompt writing and prompt engineering skills for interacting with LLMs suggests that we will make a stronger effort to explain ourselves, knowing that a machine is expected to be more limited than a human in understanding our intentions and needs.
+The present emphasis on prompt writing and prompt engineering skills for interacting with Large Language Models (LLMs) suggests that we will make a stronger effort to explain ourselves, knowing that a machine is expected to be more limited than a human in understanding our intentions and needs.
 Also, one can expect that we will be more inclined to report a machine's dangerous or undesired behavior to the machine itself, or to its owner or manufacturer, or even to the police, seeing our actions as desired feedback and expecting more productive reactions than when criticizing or reporting a person.

-The issues of trust building, the willingness to disclose personal information, developing a personal relationship with and feeling empathy towards machine agents, have all been discussed in the literature~\cite{rapp2021humanChatbotInteraction,chaturvedi2023socialCompanionAI,pinxteren2020ConversationalAgents,mariani2023AIConversationalAgents,cai2022anthropomorphism}, with some research showing difficulties in these areas, some of which may be related to the agents being perceived as uncanny, and others showing a much "warmer" attitude by users.
+The issues of trust building, the willingness to disclose personal information, developing a personal relationship with and feeling empathy towards machine agents, have all been discussed in the literature~\cite{rapp2021humanChatbotInteraction,chaturvedi2023socialCompanionAI,pinxteren2020ConversationalAgents,mariani2023AIConversationalAgents,cai2022anthropomorphism}.
+Some research shows difficulties in these areas, which may be partly related to the agents being perceived as uncanny.
+Other research has shown a much ``warmer'' attitude by users.
 It is yet to be determined how this aspect will evolve as the technology advances and becomes more pervasive.